 You probably know all about all those microscopic yuckies flying alongside you in an airplane, and all we can say is—Ew.
 You can make things a little less icky by keeping the surfaces around you clean.
 These handy little kits include three antibacterial wipes for hands and surfaces (armrests, tray tables, air vents, etc.), a seat pocket/tray table protection bag (to cover the seat-back tray before you eat on it!), and a headrest cover.
 Toss a few of them in your carry-on bag and hope that all you'll catch is your flight.

 You have a special seat for your kiddo in the car, why not extend that to the airplane?
 The Kids FlySafe Safety Harness keeps young children buckled up safely with the same sort of four-point harness used in baby and toddler car seats.
 Consequently, it keeps kids from sliding out of their seats during unexpected bumps—and it can help kids feel more secure in the air (which means they may actually sleep on the flight!).
 Plus, the whole thing weighs less than a pound and fits in your purse when not in use.

-Note: The FlySafe works for kids that weight between 22 and 44 lbs. and who are at least 1 year old.
+Note: The FlySafe works for kids that weight between 22 and 44 lbs. and who are at least one year old.

 Cost: $74.95 (on the Kids Fly Safe site)

 RELAY Kid Phone Alternative